 Seal!
-ND School-Based Fluoride Varnish and Dental Sealant Program
+North Dakota School-Based Fluoride Varnish and Dental Sealant Program

-In 2012, The North Dakota Department of Health, Oral Health Program (OHP) implemented the Seal!
-ND School-based Fluoride Varnish and Dental Sealant Program.
-Public health dental hygienists visit schools two times a year (fall and spring) and provide direct preventive services, under standing orders of a dentist which include: oral health education, a screening, dental sealant and fluoride varnish application.
+In 2012, The North Dakota Department of Health (NDDoH) implemented the Seal!
+North Dakota School-Based Fluoride Varnish and Dental Sealant Program.
+The dentist and/or dental hygienist visit each school two times a year (fall and spring), to provide direct preventive services.
+Services include: oral health education, dental exam/screening, teeth cleaning, dental sealants and fluoride varnish application.
 A parent/guardian signed consent form is required to participate in the Seal!
-ND fluoride varnish and dental sealant program.
+North Dakota Program.